 And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands.
 And they lived and reigned with Christ for a thousand years.
 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection (Revelation 20:4-6).

-So from John's writings, we see that there was to be a first resurrection, followed by a time when "the rest of the dead" physically lived again (the second resurrection), and then followed by a time where "Death and Haydes" (those part of the third resurrection) are to be judged and to die a second time in the lake of fire.
+So from John's writings, we see that there was to be a first resurrection, followed by a time when "the rest of the dead" physically lived again (the second resurrection), and then followed by a time where the dead of the sea and "Death and Haydes" (those part of the third resurrection) are to be judged and those not found in the Book of Life will die a second time in the lake of fire.

 Perhaps it should be mentioned that according to Catholic scholars, the Christians that kept closest to the Apostle John's practices (sometimes called Nazarenes or Judaeo-Christians) did understand that there were three resurrections.
 Here is what the Catholic scholar Bagatti wrote: